Probing new physics scenarios using high energy events at NOvA far detector: Conclusions

 \section{Conclusions}

 In this paper we have studied the phenomenology of NSI and environmental decoherence by including high energy neutrino events at NOvA experiment.
 We have shown the modified oscillation probabilities and event rates at high energy considering effect of one NSI parameters ($\epsilon_{e\mu}$, $\epsilon_{e\tau}$ at a time) as well as decoherence parameter $\Gamma$.
-We have illustrated the allowed regions with $95\%$ CL in the $|\epsilon_{\alpha\beta}| - \delta_{CP(\alpha\beta)}$ plane taking into account high energy events.
+We have illustrated the allowed regions with $95\%$ CL in the $|\epsilon_{\alpha\beta}| - \delta_{CP(\alpha\beta)}$ plane taking into account high energy $\nu_e$ and $\bar{\nu}_e$ events.
 We have obtained the bounds on decoherence parameter $\Gamma$ considering the power-law dependencies $n=0,1,2$.
-In the decoherence scenario we have highlighted the most stringent bounds on $\theta_{23}$ and $\delta_{CP}$ imposed by assuming a power-law index $n = 2$ for the analysis window $E_\nu : 1-20$ GeV.
+In the decoherence scenario we have highlighted the bounds on $\theta_{23}$ and $\delta_{CP}$ imposed by assuming power-law indices $n = 0,1,2$ for the analysis window $E_\nu : 1-20$ GeV.

 The standard appearance probability and the probability with non-zero $\epsilon_{e\tau}$ exhibit the degeneracy throughout the energy window considered in this analysis.
-Interestingly, the degeneracy observed for higher $\epsilon_{e\tau}$ in the $|\epsilon_{e\tau}|-\delta_{CP(e\tau)}$ plane disappears if we include events from high energy ($E_\nu: 4-20$ GeV).
+Interestingly, the degeneracy observed for higher $\epsilon_{e\tau}$ in the $|\epsilon_{e\tau}|-\delta_{CP(e\tau)}$ plane disappears if we include events from high energy range ($E_\nu: 4-20$ GeV).
 On the other hand the appearance probability increases at high energy ($E_\nu > 7$ GeV) as compared to standard oscillation probability in the presence of $\epsilon_{e\mu}$ and we do not observe degeneracy with the standard oscillation probability.
-In addition, the $95\%$ CL contours in $|\epsilon_{e\mu}| - \delta_{CP(e\mu)}$ plane show better constraints on $\epsilon_{e\mu}$ after including high energy events.
+In addition, the $95\%$ CL contours in $|\epsilon_{e\mu}| - \delta_{CP(e\mu)}$ plane show that $\epsilon_{e\mu}$ can be tightly constrained for all values of $\delta_{CP}$ after including high energy events.